-The category $\text{Top}$ of topological spaces may be generalized to the category $\text{Top}_*$ of pointed topological spaces.
-This in turn may be generalized to the category $\text{Top}_{rel}$ of pairs $(X,A)$, where $X\in\Obj(\text{Top})$ and $A$ is a subspace of $X$.
-The morphisms of $\text{Top}_{rel}$ on $(X,A)$ are the morphisms of $\text{Top}$ on $X$ paired with their restrictions to $A$.
-We write $(X)$ for $(X,\emptyset)$.
+The category Top of topological spaces may be generalized to the category Top∗ of pointed topological spaces.
+This in turn may be generalized to the category Toprel of pairs (X,A), where X∈Obj(Top) and A is a subspace of X. The morphisms of Toprel on (X,A) are the morphisms of Top on X paired with their restrictions to A. We write (X) for (X,∅).

-Definition 1: Let $X,Y\in\Obj(\text{Top}_*)$.
-Then $f\in\Hom_{\text{Top}_*}(X,Y)$ is an $n$-equivalence if the induced map on homotopy groups $f_*:\pi_k(X,x)\to \pi_k(Y,f(x))$ is an isomorphism for $k<n$ and an epimorphism for $k=n$.
-Further, $f$ is a weak equivalence if it is an $n$-equivalence for all $n\geqslant 1$.
-Similarly, $f\in \Hom_{\text{Top}_{rel}}((X,A),(Y,B))$ is a weak equivalence if $f\in \Hom_{\text{Top}_*}(X,Y)$ and $f|_A\in \Hom_{\text{Top}_*}(A,B)$ are weak equivalences.
+Definition 1: Let X,Y∈Obj(Top∗).
+Then f∈HomTop∗(X,Y) is an n-equivalence if the induced map on homotopy groups f∗:πk(X,x)→πk(Y,f(x)) is an isomorphism for k<n and an epimorphism for k=n.
+Further, f is a weak equivalence if it is an n-equivalence for all n⩾1.
+Similarly, f∈HomToprel((X,A),(Y,B)) is a weak equivalence if f∈HomTop∗(X,Y) and f|A∈HomTop∗(A,B) are weak equivalences.

-Definition 2: Let $C,D$ be two categories.
-A functor $\mathcal F:C\to D$ is an assignment $\mathcal F(X)\in \Obj(D)$ for every $X\in \Obj(C)$, and $\mathcal F(f)\in \Hom_D(\mathcal F(X),\mathcal F(Y))$ for every $f\in\Hom_C(X,Y)$.
+Definition 2: Let C,D be two categories.
+A functor F:C→D is an assignment F(X)∈Obj(D) for every X∈Obj(C), and F(f)∈HomD(F(X),F(Y)) for every f∈HomC(X,Y).
 This assignment satisfies the following relations:

-Definition 3: Let $C$ be any category and $\mathcal F:\text{Top}\to C$ a functor.
-Then $\mathcal F$ is homotopy invariant if $f\simeq g$ in $\text{Top}$ implies $\mathcal F(f)=\mathcal F(g)$ in $C$, where $\simeq$ is the homotopy of maps.
+Definition 3: Let C be any category and F:Top→C a functor.
+Then F is homotopy invariant if f≃g in Top implies F(f)=F(g) in C, where ≃ is the homotopy of maps.

-Definition 4: A (relative) homology theory of topological spaces is a collection of homotopy-invariant functors $H_n:\text{Top}_{rel}\to \text{Ab}$ and a collection of natural transformations $d_n:H_n(X,A) \to H_{n-1}(A)$.
+Definition 4: A (relative) homology theory of topological spaces is a collection of homotopy-invariant functors Hn:Toprel→Ab and a collection of natural transformations dn:Hn(X,A)→Hn−1(A).

 The Eilenberg-Steenrod axioms are properties a relative homology theory may satisfy.
 The number of axioms depends on how general a view of homology theories one would like.
 Eilenberg and Steenrod (7), May (4), Aguilar, Gitler, and Prieto (4), Wikipedia (5), and other sources (6,8) have all different numbers of axioms.
 The order of the axioms below is alphabetical.

-For any $(X,A)\in\Obj(\text{Top}_{rel})$ and all $n$:
+For any (X,A)∈Obj(Toprel) and all n:

 Axiom 1: Additivity.
-If $(X,A)=\bigoplus_i(X_i,A_i)$, then $H_n(X,A) \cong \bigoplus_iH_n(X_i,A_i),$ where the isomorphism is induced by the inclusions $(X_i,A_i)\hookrightarrow (X,A)$.
+If (X,A)=⨁i(Xi,Ai), then Hn(X,A)≅⨁iHn(Xi,Ai), where the isomorphism is induced by the inclusions (Xi,Ai)↪(X,A).

 Axiom 2: Exactness.
 There is a long exact sequence

-where $H_n(A)\to H_n(X)$ and $H_n(X)\to H_n(X,A)$ are induced by the inclusions $(A)\hookrightarrow (X)$ and $(X)\hookrightarrow (X,A)$, respectively.
+where Hn(A)→Hn(X) and Hn(X)→Hn(X,A) are induced by the inclusions (A)↪(X) and (X)↪(X,A), respectively.

 Axiom 3: Excision.
-If there exists a subset $U$ of $X$ with $\text{cl}(U)\subset \text{int}(A)$, then there is an isomorphism $H_n(X\setminus U,A\setminus U)\cong H_n(X,A)$ induced by the inclusion $(X\setminus U,A\setminus U)\hookrightarrow (X,A)$.
+If there exists a subset U of X with cl(U)⊂int(A), then there is an isomorphism Hn(X∖U,A∖U)≅Hn(X,A) induced by the inclusion (X∖U,A∖U)↪(X,A).

-Axiom 4: Dimension. $H_n(*)=0$ for all $n\neq 0$.
+Axiom 4: Dimension.
+Hn(∗)=0 for all n≠0.

 Axiom 5: Weak equivalence.
-If $f\in\Hom_{\text{Top}_{rel}}((X,A),(Y,B))$ is a weak equivalence, then the induced map on homology $f_*:H_n(X,A)\to H_n(Y,B)$ is an isomorphism.
+If f∈HomToprel((X,A),(Y,B)) is a weak equivalence, then the induced map on homology f∗:Hn(X,A)→Hn(Y,B) is an isomorphism.

-Singular homology is a homology theory that satisfies all the axioms above. $K$-theory is a homology theory that does not satisfy the dimension axiom.
+Singular homology is a homology theory that satisfies all the axioms above.
+K-theory is a homology theory that does not satisfy the dimension axiom.

 References: May (A Concise course in Algebraic Topology, Chapter 13.1), Aguilar, Gitler, and Prieto (Algebraic Topology from a Homotopical Viewpoint, Chapter 5.3)

-Definition 1: Let $X,Y\in\Obj(\text{Top}_*)$.
-Then $f\in\Hom_{\text{Top}_*}(X,Y)$ is an $n$-equivalence if the induced map on homotopy groups $f_*:\pi_k(X,x)\to \pi_k(Y,f(x))$ is an isomorphism for $k<n$ and an epimorphism for $k=n$.
-Further, $f$ is a weak equivalence if it is an $n$-equivalence for all $n\geqslant 1$.
-Similarly, $f\in \Hom_{\text{Top}_{rel}}((X,A),(Y,B))$ is a weak equivalence if $f\in \Hom_{\text{Top}_*}(X,Y)$ and $f|_A\in \Hom_{\text{Top}_*}(A,B)$ are weak equivalences.
+Definition 1: Let X,Y∈Obj(Top∗).
+Then f∈HomTop∗(X,Y) is an n-equivalence if the induced map on homotopy groups f∗:πk(X,x)→πk(Y,f(x)) is an isomorphism for k<n and an epimorphism for k=n.
+Further, f is a weak equivalence if it is an n-equivalence for all n⩾1.
+Similarly, f∈HomToprel((X,A),(Y,B)) is a weak equivalence if f∈HomTop∗(X,Y) and f|A∈HomTop∗(A,B) are weak equivalences.

-Definition 2: Let $C,D$ be two categories.
-A functor $\mathcal F:C\to D$ is an assignment $\mathcal F(X)\in \Obj(D)$ for every $X\in \Obj(C)$, and $\mathcal F(f)\in \Hom_D(\mathcal F(X),\mathcal F(Y))$ for every $f\in\Hom_C(X,Y)$.
+Definition 2: Let C,D be two categories.
+A functor F:C→D is an assignment F(X)∈Obj(D) for every X∈Obj(C), and F(f)∈HomD(F(X),F(Y)) for every f∈HomC(X,Y).
 This assignment satisfies the following relations:

-Definition 3: Let $C$ be any category and $\mathcal F:\text{Top}\to C$ a functor.
-Then $\mathcal F$ is homotopy invariant if $f\simeq g$ in $\text{Top}$ implies $\mathcal F(f)=\mathcal F(g)$ in $C$, where $\simeq$ is the homotopy of maps.
+Definition 3: Let C be any category and F:Top→C a functor.
+Then F is homotopy invariant if f≃g in Top implies F(f)=F(g) in C, where ≃ is the homotopy of maps.

-Definition 4: A (relative) homology theory of topological spaces is a collection of homotopy-invariant functors $H_n:\text{Top}_{rel}\to \text{Ab}$ and a collection of natural transformations $d_n:H_n(X,A) \to H_{n-1}(A)$.
+Definition 4: A (relative) homology theory of topological spaces is a collection of homotopy-invariant functors Hn:Toprel→Ab and a collection of natural transformations dn:Hn(X,A)→Hn−1(A).

 The Eilenberg-Steenrod axioms are properties a relative homology theory may satisfy.
 The number of axioms depends on how general a view of homology theories one would like.
 Eilenberg and Steenrod (7), May (4), Aguilar, Gitler, and Prieto (4), Wikipedia (5), and other sources (6,8) have all different numbers of axioms.
 The order of the axioms below is alphabetical.

-For any $(X,A)\in\Obj(\text{Top}_{rel})$ and all $n$:
+For any (X,A)∈Obj(Toprel) and all n:

 Axiom 1: Additivity.
-If $(X,A)=\bigoplus_i(X_i,A_i)$, then $H_n(X,A) \cong \bigoplus_iH_n(X_i,A_i),$ where the isomorphism is induced by the inclusions $(X_i,A_i)\hookrightarrow (X,A)$.
+If (X,A)=⨁i(Xi,Ai), then Hn(X,A)≅⨁iHn(Xi,Ai), where the isomorphism is induced by the inclusions (Xi,Ai)↪(X,A).

 Axiom 2: Exactness.
 There is a long exact sequence

-where $H_n(A)\to H_n(X)$ and $H_n(X)\to H_n(X,A)$ are induced by the inclusions $(A)\hookrightarrow (X)$ and $(X)\hookrightarrow (X,A)$, respectively.
+where Hn(A)→Hn(X) and Hn(X)→Hn(X,A) are induced by the inclusions (A)↪(X) and (X)↪(X,A), respectively.

 Axiom 3: Excision.
-If there exists a subset $U$ of $X$ with $\text{cl}(U)\subset \text{int}(A)$, then there is an isomorphism $H_n(X\setminus U,A\setminus U)\cong H_n(X,A)$ induced by the inclusion $(X\setminus U,A\setminus U)\hookrightarrow (X,A)$.
+If there exists a subset U of X with cl(U)⊂int(A), then there is an isomorphism Hn(X∖U,A∖U)≅Hn(X,A) induced by the inclusion (X∖U,A∖U)↪(X,A).

-Axiom 4: Dimension. $H_n(*)=0$ for all $n\neq 0$.
+Axiom 4: Dimension.
+Hn(∗)=0 for all n≠0.

 Axiom 5: Weak equivalence.
-If $f\in\Hom_{\text{Top}_{rel}}((X,A),(Y,B))$ is a weak equivalence, then the induced map on homology $f_*:H_n(X,A)\to H_n(Y,B)$ is an isomorphism.
+If f∈HomToprel((X,A),(Y,B)) is a weak equivalence, then the induced map on homology f∗:Hn(X,A)→Hn(Y,B) is an isomorphism.

-Singular homology is a homology theory that satisfies all the axioms above. $K$-theory is a homology theory that does not satisfy the dimension axiom.
+Singular homology is a homology theory that satisfies all the axioms above.
+K-theory is a homology theory that does not satisfy the dimension axiom.

 References: May (A Concise course in Algebraic Topology, Chapter 13.1), Aguilar, Gitler, and Prieto (Algebraic Topology from a Homotopical Viewpoint, Chapter 5.3)